What are Immunological Fertility Issues?

-Once conception has taken place the developing embryo must signal the mother’s immune cells to recognize it as “self” rather than a foreign invader.
+Once conception has taken place, the developing embryo must signal the mother’s immune cells to recognize it as “self” rather than a foreign invader.
 The embryo does this by secreting HLA G antigen to signal the mother’s immune cells to allow it to grow and stay.
-In this case HLA G antigen improperly functions and the mother’s immune cells attack the embryo, eventually resulting in miscarriage.
-This is considered a HLA G gene mutation.
+In this case, HLA G antigen improperly functions and the mother’s immune cells attack the embryo, eventually resulting in miscarriage.
+This is considered an HLA G gene mutation.
 There is testing to determine if this is happening.

 Problems with the Mother’s Immune Response to the Embryo

 This is when the mother’s immune cells do not respond to the healthy signal of HLA G antigen release.
 Again, the mother’s immune cells attack the embryo.
 When an embryo is attacked it is not destroyed, but causes inactivation of the DNA in the embryo so that these cells stop dividing and replicating.
 The embryo fails to grow and dies.
 There are a series of blood tests that can be performed to determine which immune cells are malfunctioning.